FREQUENTLY ASKED

 certificate of admission, or who are licensed as foreign legal consultants?

-to Practice Law for Clinical Law Program Teachers; Rule 427, SCACR, Limited Certificate of Admission for Judge Advocates;
+Certificate to Practice Law for Clinical Law Program Teachers; Rule 427, SCACR, Limited Certificate of Admission for Judge

-of Admission for Military Spouse Attorneys, must file an annual CLE
+Certificate of Admission for Military Spouse Attorneys, must file an annual

-compliance report, beginning in the CLE year in which they were admitted, and
+CLE compliance report, beginning in the CLE year in which they were admitted,

-continuing for each CLE reporting year thereafter for as long as they remain a
+and continuing for each CLE reporting year thereafter for as long as they

 requirements of Rule 408, SCACR.

-of Admission for the Retired Attorney Pro Bono Participation Program,
+Certificate of Admission for the Retired Attorney Pro Bono Participation

 are exempt from the CLE requirements of Rule 408, SCACR.